Mineplayed/CryptX-2000/README.md

 # Encrypting and Decrypting app

 I created this app for an NSI project at school and the goal was to make this app using the ROT13, Ceasar code, Vigenere cipher and the Polybius cipher.
-So this app can do all these encryptment methods.
+SO this app can do all these encryptment methods.
 ## Installation

 To run the project you'll need three things: